ankitrajput0096/SpringBoot_Caching_With_RedisCache_Sentinel/README.md

 # SpringBoot With Redis Cache Sentinel Cluster

-Dockerized Spring Boot application with Redis cache sentinel cluster configuration and PostgreSQL.
+This project features a Dockerized Spring Boot application with a Redis sentinel cluster (1 master, 4 slaves, 3 sentinels) and a PostgreSQL database server.
+It provides a scalable, fault-tolerant architecture for caching and persistent data storage, ideal for modern application needs.

 ## Getting Started